agilecontent/eslint-config/README.md

 ## Rule reasoning

+### @agilecontent/eslint-config

 - `arrow-body-style`: if the only expression in an arrow function is a `return`, the function should not have braces
 - `no-duplicate-imports`: prevents the imports to become a mess
+- `curly`: adds curly braces to single statement conditionals and loops to prevent prettier to make them single line

+### @agilecontent/eslint-config/frontend

+Everything in base config, plus:

+- Extends `plugin:react/recommended` with recommended rules
 - `react/prefer-stateless-function`: if a react class component only has a `render()`, it should be a function component
 - `react/jsx-fragments`: makes explicit the use of react fragment, instead of the `<></>` syntax, as the short syntax does not support attributes (i.e. `key=`)
 - `react/self-closing-comp`: empty components should be self closing (i.e. `<div/>` instead of `<div></div>`)

-- `curly`: adds curly braces to single statement conditionals and loops to prevent prettier to make them single line
+### @agilecontent/eslint-config/backend

+Everything in base config, plus:

+- `env.browser` set to false

+Please contribute. 😁

 ## Contributing